musnit/castle-client/mobile/README.md

 - Follow the parent README's setup instructions
 - Follow the [dependencies and development environment setup instructions](https://reactnative.dev/docs/environment-setup) in the React Native documentation for your host platform (stop right before "Creating a new application").
 - Run `npm i` in this directory
+- Clone our credentials repository as a sibling to this repository
 - Copy `mobile/.env` from our credentials repository to this directory

 ### Android